 Learn more about it by visiting our Gochujang Roasted Brussels Sprouts recipe.
 These are seriously the best Brussels Sprouts ever!
 (For reference: Before them, I wouldn't touch the things.)

-This healthy, delicious salad makes a satisfying meal all by itself, or pair it with our easy 10-Minute Wonton Soup for a light, healthy soup-and-salad combo.
+This healthy, delicious salad makes a satisfying meal all by itself, or pair it with our easy 10-Minute Wonton Soup or a Grilled Caprese Sandwich for a light, healthy combo.
+Sliced avocado also make a good pairing with Thai Shrimp Salad.

 Spicy Thai Shrimp Salad